 It is with great pleasure that I join with my colleagues, from both parties and in both houses of Congress to celebrate and applaud the launch of the Congressional Prevention Coalition.
 There is no doubt in my mind that raising awareness and working together to prevent diseases that result in premature mortality will reap many valuable dividends in terms of lives saved, suffering averted and health care dollars spared. . .

-The Congressional Caucus on "Stress Prevention: Its Impact on Health and Medical Savings", moderated by Dr. John Hagelin, featured presentations by Dr. Norman Anderson, Associate Director of the NIH; Dr. Lee Lipsenthal, Medical Director of Dean Ornish's Preventive Medicine Research Center; and Dr. Robert Schneider, Medical Director of the Center for Health and Aging Studies at Maharishi University of Management, who has conducted multiple NIH-funded studies on the effectiveness, and cost-effectiveness, of Transcendental Meditation in treating hypertension and heart disease.
+The Congressional Caucus on "Stress Prevention: Its Impact on Health and Medical Savings", moderated by Dr. John Hagelin, featured presentations by Dr. Norman Anderson, Associate Director of the NIH; Dr. Lee Lipsenthal, Medical Director of Dean Ornish's Preventive Medicine Research Center; and Dr. Robert Schneider, Medical Director of the Center for Health and Aging Studies at Maharishi International University, who has conducted multiple NIH-funded studies on the effectiveness, and cost-effectiveness, of Transcendental Meditation in treating hypertension and heart disease.

 Ninety percent of disease is caused or complicated by stress.
 Cost-effective, scientifically proven solutions exist that can alleviate this enormous strain on our country's human and financial resources.